Anupama16/PUI2017_as11566/HW9_as11566/review_for_HongKai_as11566.md

 # FBB here honesty does not really refer to is the data manipulated, but is the visualization trying to suggest something that is not suported by the data.
 I would argue that extrapolating this fit over the hige x range when most data is near x=0 and there the data obviously does not follow the fit can be considered "dishonest" in this sense

+# FBB also: labels are too small, and plot is blurry
 9/10